7 Best Offline Password Managers in 2024: Just Updated

 Bottom Line:

 1Password is a feature-rich password manager that offers an intuitive offline mode, powerful security features, and a user-friendly interface.
-Its support for passkeys, multiple vaults, and a smart password generator set it apart from the competition.
+Its support for passkeys, multiple vaults, and customizable password generator set it apart from the competition.
 You can try 1Password with its 14-day free trial to see if it’s for you.

 Read the full 1Password review